hetalang/HetaSimulator.jl/docs/src/table-formats/parameters.md

 The first row is intended for headers which clarify the columns meaning.
 The sequence of columns is not important.

-- `id` : a `String` representing unique identifier of constant.
+- `parameter` : a `String` representing unique identifier of constant.
 The corresponding constant must be declared in `Model`'s namespace (`@Const` component).

-- `value` (optional): a `Float64` nominal value which will be used as an initial value for the parameter.
-If the value is skipped than the default value from model will be used.
+- `nominal` (optional): a `Float64` nominal value which will be used as an initial value for the parameter.
+If it is skipped than the default constant value from model will be used.

 - `lower` (optional): a `Float64` value that declares the lower bound of the parameter.
 If skipped than the parameter value will not be limited.